AwadheshJha/AwadheshJha/README.md

-- 👋 Hi, I’m @AwadheshJha
+- 👋 Hi, I’m a creative soul named Awadhesh Jha
-- 👀 I’m interested in latest tech and software automation
+- 👀 My professional interests are in latest tech and software automation
 - 🌱 I’m currently learning the source of learning!
-- 📫 How to reach me +91-8745809640
+- 📫 Telecomm: +91-8745809640

 <!---
 AwadheshJha/AwadheshJha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.